- Hourly / - BiWeekly /

 A Casework Associate Trainee Correctional is the entry level of work providing direct services and benefits management to inmates or offenders.
-Employees in this classification ensure that individuals who are incarcerated will receive appropriate aftercare, pre release planning and access to entitlement services upon release to the community.
-Employees in this classification do not supervise.
+Employees in this classification ensure that individuals who are incarcerated will receive appropriate aftercare, prerelease planning and access to entitlement services upon release to the community.
+Employees in this classification do not supervise other positions.

-Employees receive close supervision from a licensed social worker.
+Employees in this classification receive close supervision from a higher level licensed Social Worker.
 Employees in this class may be required to work evenings and on weekends and may be assigned to provide on-call coverage.
 Work is performed in correctional institutions, detention facilities and other correctional settings.
 Employees may be required to deal with potentially hazardous situations.

 The Casework Associate Trainee Correctional, Casework Associate I Correctional and Casework Associate II Correctional are differentiated on the basis of the degree of supervisory control exercised by the supervisor over the employees.
-The Casework Associate Trainee Correctional learns to perform duties under close supervision, the Casework Associate I Correctional performs duties under close supervision at times and under general supervision at other times depending on the complexity of the specific duty being performed and the Casework Associate II Correctional performs the full range of duties under general supervision.
+The Casework Associate Trainee Correctional learns to perform duties under close supervision.
+The Casework Associate I Correctional performs duties under close supervision at times and under general supervision at other times depending on the complexity of the specific duty being performed.
+The Casework Associate II Correctional performs the full range of duties and responsibilities under general supervision.

 Learns to assist inmates or offenders diagnosed with serious mental or medical illnesses and other social adjustment problems to receive appropriate services or benefits;